 You can build a network without going to uncomfortable networking events and eating cheese and collecting stacks of business cards.
 You can do it by meeting a few people you genuinely like each year and then staying in touch with them.

 Build your network by giving genuine value to others.
+Your business networking group can consist of other food truck owners, restaurant owners, and other small business owners in your area.
 The more you do this; you will experience gratitude, fun, and benefits.
 Your network only has as much value as you put into it.

 Two rules you should live by are:

 - Give when you don’t need anything.

 Just remember, because someone belongs to your networking group doesn’t automatically mean he or she is the best in their line of work.
 Being members of the same group, however, means you are giving them a chance to earn your trust, just as you are hoping others will trust and believe in you.
 It gives you time to ‘pick their brains’ about what they do, see how they respond and communicate with you, and whether you are a good match to refer one another business, all in a non-threatening social environment.

 Be the one to make the effort to stay in touch.
 Maintaining contact is a key form of giving to your business networking efforts.